Princeton Summer Theater: Visitor FAQ

 Is handicap parking available?

-There are dedicated handicap accessible spots in University Lot 10; for patrons with difficulty walking who wish to park near the theater, you must call University Parking at 609-258-3157 well in advance of your visit (24 hours) to ensure that you will be permitted to enter campus and park on Chapel Drive.
+There are dedicated handicap accessible spots in University Lot 10; for patrons with difficulty walking who wish to park near the theater, you can call University Parking at 609-258-3157 at least 24 hours in advance of your visit to ensure that you will be permitted to enter campus and park on Chapel Drive.

 All Chapel Drive parking decisions are completely at the discretion of University Parking and Public Safety - we at the theater have no power of appeal in that area, nor can we assist in securing Chapel Drive parking.